zentralwerkstatt/locbook/README.md

 }
 ~~~~~~~~

+Now just visit SERVER and enter USERNAME and PASSWORD to see the visualization.
+The visualization is based on [Leaflet](https://github.com/Leaflet/Leaflet) and can be completely customized by changing the [index.html](index.html) file.

 ## Example iPhone Owntracks configuration file

 [This](iphone_example.otrc) is an example configuration for the [Owntracks iPhone app](https://github.com/owntracks/ios).
-Replace `SERVER`, `USERNAME`, and `PASSWORD` with your own values, then send to an email address accessible by tyour iPhone and import setting into Owntracks.
+Replace `SERVER`, `USERNAME`, and `PASSWORD` with your own values, then send to an email address accessible by your iPhone and import settings into Owntracks.
 Android configuration files might need to include some different parameters, see the [Owntracks JSON documentation](http://owntracks.org/booklet/tech/json/).

-## Visualization

-The visualization is based on [Leaflet](https://github.com/Leaflet/Leaflet) and can be completely customized by changing the [map.html](map.html) file.
-Visit the location specified in your web server configuration, then click on the link in `index.html` to see it.